 Ans.
 There can be some reasons due to which you are not able to get your Aadhaar card.
-You must check the status of your Aadhaar application online, because there are chances that your application might have been rejected.
+You must check the status of your Aadhaar application online because there are chances that your application might have been rejected.
 In this case, you need to apply for a fresh Aadhaar application again.

 Q. How do I collect my Aadhaar card once it’s issued?

 Ans.
-You need not go anywhere to collect your Aadhaar card because Aadhaar card will be sent to the address that you have given during the registration process.
+You need not go anywhere to collect your Aadhaar card because the Aadhaar card will be sent to the address that you have given during the registration process.

 Q. Is having a mobile number for Aadhaar important?

 Ans.
-Yes, mobile number is very much important for Aadhaar because you will get all the OTPs (One-time passwords) for logging into the UIDAI websites on your registered number.
+Yes, a mobile number is very much important for Aadhaar because you will get all the OTPs (One-time passwords) for logging into the UIDAI websites on your registered number.